pvdabeel/prolog/Documentation/Handbook/13-doc-planning.md

 - **DEPEND** and **BDEPEND** — build-time dependencies.
 They must be satisfied before the build can start, so they become **`requires/2`**
   edges: the consumer's `scheduled/1` proof waits on them.
+A keep-installed grouped `:install` is a wave-1 leaf (empty body: the installed copy still matches the version constraint).
+When a merge of the same category-name is *also* planned — typically a subslot rebuild — the binding aliases the group onto that planned action so the consumer cannot share a wave with the rebuild and configure against the stale install (perl 5.42→5.44 / `Syntax-Keyword-Try` before `XS-Parse-Keyword`).
+Assumed grouped deps stay a preference (portage-ng#95); this alias is the hard edge for the keep-installed path.

 - **RDEPEND** — runtime dependencies.
 They must be satisfied before the package is *used*, not before it is built.
 They become **`prefers/2`**